-Caring for a loved one is hard at the best of times, but especially at night.
-Elderly relatives may need to use the bathroom, take medication, and so on.
-And if they have dementia, the early hours are prime time…
+Caring for a loved one at night can be challenging.
+Elderly relatives may need help to use the bathroom, take medication, or simply feel reassured if they wake up confused.
+For families supporting someone with dementia, the night can be…

 Losing track of time is one of the early symptoms of dementia.
 Whether it’s a missed doctor’s appointment or a frantic phone call about whether they’ve had lunch, losing track of time can be a distressing experience for your loved…